Facts about mountain gorillas.

 Another fact about mountain gorillas is that they share 98% of blood DNA with humans and this means that we humans are better than them by only 2%.
 They share the same illnesses with people like flu, cholera, and fever among others.
 That is the reason why people with such illnesses are not allowed to trek mountain gorillas since they are so susceptible to human diseases.
 In addition, they are intelligent just like humans as they can use different tools to perform different functions.

 Mountain gorillas are strong.

-Mountain gorillas can eat all day long, they can eat for about a quarter of their day and they fed on leaves, shoots which means that they are vegetarians, but they feed on insects like ants and snails in case they want to change their diet.
+Mountain gorillas can eat all day long, they can eat for about a quarter of their day and they feed on leaves, and shoots which means that they are vegetarians, but they feed on insects like ants and snails in case they want to change their diet.

-Juvenile gorillas are in charge of climbing trees to collect leaves and fruits with the guidance of a giant silverback which heads the gorilla family.
+Juvenile gorillas are in charge of climbing trees to collect leaves and fruits with the guidance of a giant silverback that heads the gorilla family.